 Do you accept the imperfect and go on?
 Or is there a simple way to nudge it along until it is close to perfect?
 The answer is drywall shimming.
 Far from being technological marvels, drywall shims are dead-simple, cheap cardboard strips sized perfectly for studs.

 Those warped, twisted, and bowed studs benefit from shimming partial sections.
 The occasional stud that is too far back can be shimmed from top to bottom.
-And that entire section of studs that doesn't match its neighboring section can be shimmed forward by 1/8 inch.
+That entire section of studs that doesn't match its neighboring section can be shimmed forward by 1/8 inch.

 - Drywall shims are strips of cardboard that increase the forward reach of a stud (that is, the stud's width) so that the drywall hangs better on the stud.